amaurybsouza/portfolio/README.md

 ## Hi, I'm Amaury!👏👏👏

-Cloud Security Engineer Expert & Professor [(FIAP)](https://www.fiap.com.br/mba/mba-em-devops-automation-e-cloud-strategy/) with 12+ years of experience.
+Cloud Security Engineer Expert & MBA Professor at [FIAP](https://www.fiap.com.br) with 12+ years of experience.
 Recognized by HashiCorp for the third year as an [Hashicorp Ambassador](https://www.hashicorp.com/en/ambassador) as well by AWS as an [AWS Community Builder](https://builder.aws.com/connect/community/community-builders), with proven expertise in #devsecops, #cybersecurity #automation #terraform.

 Frequent speaker at international conferences such as HashiTalks, SREDay, Summits, DevOpsDays, and local meetups, sharing insights on appsec, cloud security and modern app delivery. 📫Let’s connect on [LinkedIn](https://www.linkedin.com/in/amaurybsouza/).

+As a professor, Amaury prepares the next generation of technology leaders in cloud security and DevSecOps, bringing real-world expertise into the classroom.
+If you want to know more details of the MBA please check this [link](https://www.fiap.com.br/mba/mba-em-devops-automation-e-cloud-strategy/) and join with us rock the future.

 ## Most Recent articles
 I'm excited to dive into DevOps and share my journey on [Medium](https://amaurybsouza.medium.com/), aiming to inspire, connect, and grow with the community.